A public AI platform from Context Labs that makes EPA greenhouse gas data searchable, auditable, and citation-ready at national scale.

 Find patterns across the full national dataset.

-OpenEPA organizes historical EPA GHGRP data into a connected Knowledge Graph of more than 4 million entities and 12 million relationships.
-It connects facilities, operators, sectors and geographies so patterns that span the full national record become visible and explorable.
+OpenEPA organizes historical EPA GHGRP data into an AI-enabled intelligence layer of more than 10 million entities and relationships.
+It connects facilities, operators, sectors and geographies so patterns across the national dataset become visible — including how emissions relate across the supply chain.

 2.